turtle0x1/HowToLXD/undestanding_lxd.md

 `LXD` is very similar to Google's ecosytem.

-*If you haven't been exposed to Google's ecosystem don't worry,  I hope to explain it here!*
+*If you haven't been exposed to Google's ecosystem don't worry, follow on!*

 Lets look at one stadalone `LXD` server